 Watermelon is a very large vine fruit that grows on the ground.
 It has a hard, green-striped skin which is inedible.
 Inside is a soft, bright pink-red flesh with black seeds, both of which can be consumed.

-While some allergic reactions can be mild, they can also be life-threatening so if any signs of a severe allergy appear, such as breathing difficulties, trouble swallowing or speaking, or feeling dizzy and faint, call 999 immediately.
+While some allergic reactions can be mild, they can also be life-threatening so if any signs of a severe allergy appear, such as breathing difficulties, trouble swallowing or speaking, or feeling dizzy and faint, emergency medical care should be sought.

 Read more from the NHS about food allergies and when to seek help.

 This article was reviewed on 22nd July 2021 by Kerry Torrens.

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a post graduate diploma in personalised nutrition & nutritional therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.